LengSainoy/Homeworks/src/main/java/lectures/JavaOperatorsNote.md

 (number > 100) && (number < 200);
 ```
 But parentheses are not necessary here because relational operators have a _higher priority_ than logical operators.

+## Comparison operators (relational oper.)
+Comparison operators are used to compare two values (or variables).
+This is important in programming, because it helps us to find answers and make decisions.

+The return value of a comparison is either true or false.

+## Assignment Operator

 ## Scanner Class
 use to read input. it could be from file or even user input